Is it reset or repeat?

 The Kremlin, however, viewed the "Kosovo Precedent" as a bad, United Nations-approved precedent for spinning off ethnic statelets throughout the world.

 Defenders of the Obama administration's "reset" ploy said that the new administration wanted to soothe Russian pride wounded by the loss of the Cold War and their Soviet-era empire as well as endemic economic woes.
+OK, but note both prior administrations (Clinton and Bush) at times curried favor with coos, calling Russia a partner in peace, a great state, etc.

 Count on Vice President Joe Biden to push another wrong button, or at least push his foot into his mouth.
 In an interview last month, Biden described Russia as suffering from a "shrinking population base" and "a withering economy."
 Moreover, Russia's "banking sector and structure" probably will not "withstand the next 15 years."
 This weakened, rapidly declining Russia must make "calculated" decisions.
 Biden implied those would include security deals accommodating the U.S. and Western Europe.
 Moscow's acquiescence to NATO membership for Ukraine and Georgia would be an example of an accommodating deal made by a desperate Russian state.